tranhelen/tranhelen/_drafts/2017-01-02-breakitdown.md

 1. ACKNOWLEDGE THAT THE SYSTEM WILL PERPETUALLY GROW UNTIL DISMANTLED
 2. IDENTIFY WHERE THE SYSTEM BREAKS
-3. BREAK DOWN THE SYSTEM INTO COMPONENTS
+3. BREAK THE SYSTEM INTO COMPONENTS
 4. ELIMINATE THE COMPONENTS OF THE SYSTEM WHICH DO NOT NEED TO EXIST
 5. DESIGN SIMPLER PROCESSES FOR ANY LEFTOVER COMPONENTS